replikativ/datahike/doc/time_variance.md

 # Time Variance

-For the purpose of auditing and analytics modern business information systems need to be [time variant](https://en.wikipedia.org/wiki/Time_variance) which means they should have the ability to store, track and query data entities that change over time.
-As a [temporal database](https://en.wikipedia.org/wiki/Temporal_database) Datahike tracks by default the transaction time for each entity by using the `:db/txInstant` attribute in the meta entity that is added to each transaction.
+For the purpose of auditing and analytics modern business information systems need to be time variant.
+This means, they should have the ability to store, track and query data entities that change over time.
+As a [temporal database](https://en.wikipedia.org/wiki/Temporal_database), Datahike tracks by default the transaction time for each entity by using the `:db/txInstant` attribute in the meta entity that is added to each transaction.
 This uni-temporal approach allows different perspectives of the